anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-ios-edu.md

 * No user affinity
 * Supervised mode enabled
 * Blocked from syncing or pairing with other devices
-* Locked enrollment, meaning users cannot change management settings on their devices
+* Locked enrollment, meaning users can't change management settings on their devices

 The following Setup Assistant settings are hidden during enrollment: